ruromero/exhort/README.md

 The expected input data format is a Software Bill of Materials (SBOM) containing the aggregate of all direct and transitive dependencies of a project.

-The `Content-Type` HTTP header will allow Exhort distinguish between the different supported SBOM formats.
+The `Content-Type` HTTP header will allow Dependency Analytics distinguish between the different supported SBOM formats.

 - [CycloneDX](https://cyclonedx.org/specification/overview/): `application/vnd.cyclonedx+json`
 - [SPDX](https://spdx.dev/specifications/): `application/vnd.spdx+json`